YoYoGa

 were being paid by the exorbitant fees he was charging me.
 But I

-Anyway, Mrs YT
+Anyway, Mrs. YT

 had not come into the den with just another random disruption as usual.